2001 World Junior Ice Hockey Championships

-The 2001 IIHF World U20 Championship, commonly referred as the 2001 World Junior Hockey Championships (2001 WJHC), was the 25th edition of the Ice Hockey World Junior Championship.
-The tournament was held in Moscow and Podolsk, Russia from December 26, 2000 to January 5, 2001.
+The 2001 IIHF World U20 Championship, commonly referred to as the 2001 World Junior Hockey Championships (2001 WJHC), was the 25th edition of the Ice Hockey World Junior Championship.
+The tournament was held in Moscow and Podolsk, Russia from 26 December 2000, to 5 January 2001.
 The Czech Republic won the gold medal for the second consecutive year with a 2–1 victory over Finland in the championship game, while Canada won the bronze medal with a 2–1 overtime victory over Sweden.